Polypants/threejs_tutorial/README.md

 ## Creating a Light

 There are 6 different kinds of lights in Three.js.
-We'll create a `PointLight`.
+Today, we'll create a `PointLight`.
 The point light is like a light bulb: It shines light in all directions, away from a single point.

 We’ll create a variable called `pointLight` (lowercase `p` in the `var` name), set its color, intensity and position, and finally we'll add it to the scene.